For RoundTable Fall 2020 Participants!

 Inspired by the pursuit of life-long learning, new complimentary sessions will be offered throughout the term and are open exclusively to RoundTable Fall 2020 participants.
 Each session will be live streamed and then available to watch for one week after it airs.

-Click “RESERVE HERE” at the bottom of the page to save your space now!
+Click “REGISTER HERE” at the bottom of the page to save your space now!